AngelCampos/Pathifier-Tool-Kit/README.md

 # Heatmap.for.Pathifier
-A script for reading the results of Pathifier (Drier et al., 2013)
+A script for reading the results of Pathifier (Drier et al., 2013) and generating a heatmap Pathifier publication style

 This script works directly with the results of the standalone version of Pathifier